-- COVID-19 case activity in Winnebago County and across the state has declined following the Omicron peak, but the level of spread remains critically high and hospitals continue to be under stress.
-Precautionary measures such as wearing a mask, getting vaccinated and getting tested are still needed to prevent hospitalizations, deaths and further spread of the virus. - Situational Awareness: - Winnebago County is at a critically high burden status and activity level.
-Although we are seeing a decrease in cases, we are likely to remain at a high level of cases for the weeks to come.
-If you are at high risk of complications from COVID-19, remain cautious at this time. - Over the past 14 days, the case rate reached 1,248.8 confirmed + probable cases per 100,000 people, which is a 47% decrease from the 2,338.2 confirmed + probable cases reported in last week's report. - There are currently 84 COVID-19 patients hospitalized in Fox Valley Area hospitals. - 31% of Winnebago County residents have received a COVID-19 booster dose and are considered "up to date" on their vaccination. - If you test positive for COVID-19, you might receive a text message, recorded phone call and/or email from the Winnebago County Health Department.
+- The Centers for Disease Control and Prevention (CDC) announced updated guidelines for assessing and monitoring COVID-19 in communities.
+According to local data and the CDC's new COVID-19 Community Level indicators, Winnebago County is currently at a Low COVID-19 Community Level. - Precautionary measures such as wearing a mask if you or someone you live with is at high risk for severe disease, getting vaccinated and getting tested are still needed to prevent severe illness, hospitalizations, and deaths. - Situational Awareness: - Winnebago County is still at a high burden status and activity level.
+If you are at high risk of complications from COVID-19, remain cautious at this time. - Over the past 14 days, the case rate reached 212.0 confirmed + probable cases per 100,000 people, which is a 42% decrease from the 364.9 confirmed + probable cases last week. - There are currently 37 COVID-19 patients hospitalized in Fox Valley Area hospitals. - 32.1% of Winnebago County residents have received a COVID-19 booster dose and are considered "up to date" on their vaccination. - If you test positive for COVID-19, you might receive a text message, recorded phone call and/or email from the Winnebago County Health Department.
 We are asking people that test positive for COVID-19 to reach out to all close contacts themselves.
 Please reference our website for guidance following a positive test result or exposure to COVID-19. - If you or a member of your household tested positive for COVID-19, have symptoms or were exposed, please follow current isolation and quarantine guidance to help prevent spread of the virus.
 Also, be sure to notify your workplace, school or daycare.
-High risk settings may have additional guidelines. - Unvaccinated people account for the vast majority of severe cases, hospitalizations (over 90%) and deaths from COVID-19.
+High risk settings may have additional guidelines. - Unvaccinated people account for the vast majority of severe cases, hospitalizations and deaths from COVID-19.
 Vaccines are proven to reduce the risk of severe illness due to COVID-19 and protect the people around you.
 COVID-19 vaccines are free, do not require an ID or insurance, and are available for anyone five years and older.
-Visit www.wcvaccine.org for answers to your questions and to find a vaccination site near you. - DHS recommends a Pfizer or Moderna booster dose at 5 months for everyone 12 years of age and older and also recommends an additional primary dose for certain immune compromised children 5- to 11- years-old. - CDC recommends people receive an mRNA COVID-19 vaccine (Pfizer or Moderna) over Johnson & Johnson's COVID-19 vaccine, when possible and appropriate. - To keep kids safe and in school, get your child vaccinated, have your child wear a well-fitting mask, stay home when ill, and get tested if they have symptoms or were exposed to COVID-19.
+Visit www.wcvaccine.org for answers to your questions and to find a vaccination site near you. - DHS recommends a Pfizer or Moderna booster dose at 5 months for everyone 12 years of age and older and also recommends an additional primary dose for certain immune compromised children 5- to 11- years-old.
+To learn more about eligibility for booster doses and additional doses, please visit the DHS Vaccine page. - To keep kids safe and in school, get your child vaccinated, stay home when ill, and get tested if they have symptoms or were exposed to COVID-19.
 If your child is ill or has been exposed to COVID-19, keep all other children in your household home too. - COVID-19 testing remains an important tool in reducing spread of the virus.
 Whether you are vaccinated or unvaccinated, protect others by isolating if infected and get a COVID-19 test if you have symptoms, were exposed to the virus, or feel you need a test.
 Even if you have no symptoms or mild ones, you can infect others. - If you were exposed to COVID-19, wait 5 days from exposure to get tested.
 Get tested immediately if you have symptoms.
 Find additional quarantine and testing guidance on our website. - Visit our website for a list of testing locations in Winnebago County. - Sunnyview Expo Center PCR test results currently take 24 to 36 hours, with most results in 24 hours.